bitovi/academy/src/angular/8-state-city-options/state-city-options.md

 ### FormArray

-FormArray aggregates FormControls into an array.
-It's different than FormGroup in that the controls inside are serialized as an array.
-FormArrays are very useful when dealing with repeated FormControls or dynamic forms that allow users to create additional inputs.
+`FormArray` aggregates `FormControl`s into an array.
+It's different than `FormGroup` in that the controls inside are serialized as an array. `FormArray`s are very useful when dealing with repeated `FormControl`s or dynamic forms that allow users to create additional inputs.
 Arrays can be nested in groups or other arrays.

 @sourceref ./form-array.html
 @codepen